NYCPlanning/data-engineering-doc/_content/pluto.md

 - **Expected/Allowed Values**:
 - **Description**: An estimate of the exterior dimensions of the portion of the structure(s) allocated for office use.

 The sum of the various FLOOR AREAs does not always equal TOTAL BUILDING FLOOR AREA.
 An OFFICE FLOOR AREA of zero can mean it is either not available or not applicable.
-This information is NOT available for one, two or three family structures.An update to the Floor Area is triggered by the issuance of a Department of Buildings Permit, feedback from the public and scheduled visits by the Department of Fice assessors.
+This information is NOT available for one, two or three family structures.An update to the Floor Area is triggered by the issuance of a Department of Buildings Permit, feedback from the public and scheduled visits by the Department of Finance assessors.

 ### RetailArea